rauschma/markcheck/doc/manual/reference.md

   * `markcheck-config.json5`: overrides the built-in defaults.
     * Print built-in defaults via: `markcheck -p`

+## How Markcheck works

+Quick overview:

+* A Markdown file is parsed.
+* One by one, code blocks are written to `markcheck-data/tmp/` and run via shell commands such as `node` (for JavaScript).

 ## Syntax

 Only two Markdown constructs are considered by Markcheck: